zshi719/2025-Data-24100/lesson_plan/week_2.md

 ## Overview
 * The first quiz is on Wednesday of this week.
 It will be 20 minutes and cover the material from week #1.
 You can find information on the quizzable material [here](../lesson_plan/week_1.md#quizzable-concepts) and [here](../lesson_plan/week_1.md#quizzable-concepts).
   - Concepts will only include material from week #1.
 * Project assignment Part I is assigned; you can find the assignment [here](../project_assignments/part_1.md).
-It is due next Monday at midnight.
+It is due Monday at midnight.

 ## Resources
 * This week we will cover Docker, Git, and Make.